Pipeline

 Phase 1b COG0104 • SNAP (target engagement)

-CT1812: Modifying Disease to Change Disease Outcomes
+Zervimesine: Modifying Disease to Change Disease Outcomes

-Several neurodegenerative and neuro-ophthalmic diseases are caused by the age-related buildup of pathogenic proteins such as amyloid beta (Aβ) and alpha-synuclein as well as other stressors such as reactive oxygen species (ROS) and inflammatory signals.
+Several neurodegenerative diseases are caused by the age-related buildup of pathogenic proteins such as amyloid beta (Aβ) and alpha-synuclein as well as other stressors such as reactive oxygen species (ROS) and inflammatory signals.
 Left unchecked, these toxins can interfere with critical cellular functions, damage neurons and drive disease progression.

 Sigma-2: The “Housekeeping” Receptor

+Found in brain and retinal cells, the sigma-2 receptor complex is believed to function as the “housekeeper” of the brain’s neuronal network, regulating key pathways in age-related diseases like Alzheimer’s disease and dementia with Lewy bodies.
 Studies support that sigma-2 modulators can restore critical damage responses like protein trafficking and autophagy that are impaired in neurodegenerative diseases.
 In vitro studies of experimental sigma-2 receptor modulators demonstrated an ability to prevent the binding of Aβ oligomers to neurons and also to displace bound Aβ oligomers from neuronal receptors.